 An evening event is probably the only time you’ll be allowed a little leeway if you happen to show a little too much skin.
 Far from her Cosby days, Raven Simone works her womanly shape in this sweetheart neckline, the perfect strapless option for larger busted ladies.
 But beware; a half-inch lower and this ballroom look could quickly go from red carpet to red-in-the-face.
-Also, with a dress like this one, be sure to give it the “bounce” test.
+Also, be sure to give it the “bounce” test.
 Any event where you’ll be dancing the night away should be tested in the dressing room before you hit the dance floor.

 Wedding Day: La La Vasquez

 A bride’s Big Day is her time to shine, but everyone should be looking at her beaming face and not her “booming” décolletage.
 “There’s nothing wrong with a bride showing cleavage, but if your wedding will be held in a house of worship, you may want to keep your girls covered or at-least semi-covered,” advises wedding expert Anne Chertoff.
 La La Vasquez ensures her beautiful smile is what takes center stage by not going overboard.
 If you choose a strapless style like the TV host did, give your bust proper support by looking for a dress that has built-in boning or having the bodice fitted.
 “A wedding is a family affair and you want to be just as comfortable posing for photos with grandpa, dad and great-uncle Ed as you are with your groom.
 If your boobs are pushed up so far that you can fit a shot glass between them, then you probably should take them down a notch,” Chertoff says.

 The Gym: Gisele Bundchen